Dublin Ha'penny bridge

 The Port of Dublin is connected by ferries to several destinations such as Holyhead, Isle of Man, Liverpool in the UK and Cherbourg in France.
 The three terminals are located a few miles or km’s east from central Dublin.
 Terminal 3 is located closest to the city centre.

-Irish Ferries and Isle of Man Steam Packet operates from Terminal 1 on Road South.
-Ferries from Stena Line to Holyhead leave from Terminal 2 at Alexandra Road.
-P&O Irish Sea departs from Terminal 3.
+Irish Ferries, Stena Line, Isle of Man Steam Packet Company and P&O ferry companies operate from either Terminal 1 on Road South, Terminal 2 at Alexandra Road or departs from Terminal 3.
 Long stay car parkings are available close to the ferry terminals.

 Dublin is the capital of Ireland and is located on its east coast along the banks of the Liffey River.
 It’s a compact and historical city which can easily be explored on foot.
 With its many tourist attractions and vibrant cafe culture especially in the vibrant Temple Bar district, the city attracts thousands of visitors every year.
 It’s one of Europe’s most visited cities.
 Dublin is also famous for its literary history.